Apeksha-Sridhar/ML_AI_Capstone_Draft1/README.md

 ## Dataset and Notebook
 The link to the dataset is: https://openneuro.org/datasets/ds004504/versions/1.0.2

-The link to the Jupyter Notebook is:
+The link to the Jupyter Notebook is: https://github.com/Apeksha-Sridhar/ML_AI_Capstone_Draft1/blob/main/Capstone%20draft%201.ipynb

 ## Initial Data Findings
+1. Using PCA to reduce number of components drastically reduced thr urn time of the model.
-1. Chose the decision tree classification model as it provided the highest accuracy scores and it is an easy model to interpret.
+2. KNN performed poorly as compared to logistic regression.
+If the decision tree classification model provides the highest accuracy scores, I will chose to use that model as it is an easy model to interpret.
-2. Accuracy of determining the control group: , frontotemporal dementia: , Alzheimers: .
+3. Accuracy of logistic regression was 81% while KNN was 50%.

 ## Business Findings
 EEG components can be used as a cost effective, non-intrusive method to diagnose dementia.